HastarTara/oros/README.md

 # oros

-- first gyroscope test made, deployed as gas webapp
+- gather all experiments/snippets from phone and computer, put in this repo
-- phone has other experiment files with animation features
+- build webapp text editor live coding environment canvas (wrapped code textbox with animations displaying behind)
-- build the parlax card floater/displayer
+- build qr code generator / prettifier / animator
-- build the simple animation (blob) with gas editor/text overlay (opacity control? autosave - pertains to itself!)
+- build gyroscope / other phone sensor utilisation prototypes
-- build qr code generator/organifier (like stretching out a moving warping color changing limb)
+- continue the floating card mask/displaying page - either put pics on imgr or make it a webapp to properly serve my drive pics